maximilianmozes/word_embeddings_workshop_resources/README.md

 ### Data: pre-trained embeddings

-Download the pre-trained GloVe and word2vec word embeddings with the following commands:
+Download the pre-trained Glove and word2vec word embeddings with the following commands:

 ```
 $ cd data